SunsetFi/suntime-js/docs/07-tasks.md

 - `aborted`: True if `.abort()` has been called.

-- `location`: Information on the location of the next operation that will be evaluated on `.next()` If an operation is queued (the taks is not done), this will be an object containing `start` and `end` properties.
+- `operation`: Information on the next operation to be evaluated by a call to `.next()`.
 If the task is done, this will be `null`.

-  Both of these properties will be an object with:
+  - `location`: An object containing the start and end of the operation in the source code to be evaluated.
+Contains a `start` and `end` property, both with:

     - `line`: The 1-based line number of the start, or end, of the operation on the script being evaluated.
     - `column`: The 0-based character index of the start, or end, of the operation on the given line of the script being evaluated.
     - `character`: The 0-based character index in the raw string of the script being evaluated.

-- `operationType`: If an operation is queued (the task is not done), this is the type of the AST node queued for evaluation.
-If the task is done, this will be `null`.
+  - `operationType`: The AST node type of the queued operation.

 ### Methods